Chiral Higgs Mode in Nematic Superconductors

 Figure~\ref{fig:power} shows the power absorption, $P(\omega)$, and the bosonic excitation contribution, $P^{\rm CM}$, for the $E_{u,1}$ nematic ground-state at $T=0.05T_{\rm c}$ {for} ${\bm Q}\parallel \hat{\bm y}$ and ${\bm A}\parallel\hat{\bm x}$.
-According to the selection rules in Table~\ref{table1}, {the EM field} {resonantly couples} to only the the chiral Higgs mode, $\mathcal{D}^-_{E_u,2}$.
+According to the selection rules, the EM field couples to only the chiral Higgs mode, $\mathcal{D}^-_{E_u,2}$.
 For $\mu = 0.5$eV, a broad peak in the spectrum appears around $\omega = 2\Delta _{\rm g}$.
-This broad peak arises primarily from the continuum of Bogoliubov QPs, i.e., $P^{\rm QP}$, and to a lesser extent the contribution of bosonic excitations, which is consistent to the large damping rates of {the chiral Higgs mode shown in Fig.~S3 in Ref.~\cite{SM}.} As $\mu$ further increases the broad peak sharpens and shifts to lower frequencies.
-As shown in Fig.~\ref{fig:power}, the pronounced peak originates from resonant absorption of the EM field by the chiral Higgs mode.
-The spectral shift to the lower frequency region reflects the mass shift of these modes.
-Hence, the precursor signature of the dynamical instability to the chiral state can be captured as a pronounced low-frequency peak in the EM power absorption.
+This broad peak arises primarily from the continuum of Bogoliubov QPs, i.e., $P^{\rm QP}$, and to a lesser extent the chiral Higgs mode, consistent with the large damping rate of the chiral Higgs mode shown in Fig.~S3 in Ref.~\cite{SM}.
+As $\mu$ further increases the broad peak sharpens and shifts to lower frequencies.
+The pronounced peak originates from resonant absorption of the EM field by the chiral Higgs mode.
+The shift to lower frequency reflects the softening of the mass gap of these modes.
+Hence, the precursor to the dynamical instability of the nematic state to the chiral state is captured as a pronounced low-frequency peak in the EM power absorption.